cade-vs/alter-css/README.md

 As vars, blocks also can access the whole argument list at any time with "$0" (even together with the separated arguments, $0, $1, $5, etc.)

+# INCLUDES

+CSS files can be included with $$$ and full name of the CSS file. "full name" means the required file name with or without path to access a file.
+This means file can have no path if it is in the current directory.

+    $$$include-file-name.css
+    $$$../other.css

 # EXAMPLE

 There is an example file called "exaple.in.css", which has detailed explanation